 PLEASE NOTE: If you are looking to adopt a child only within the State of Illinois, you may work directly with the Illinois Department of Children and Family Services (DCFS).
 DCFS would be responsible for completing your family assessment, assisting you to obtain a Foster Family Home License, and for registering you for the required training.
 There are no costs associated with this process.
 Please note that if you work directly with DCFS, the family assessment CANNOT be used in the adoption of waiting children in other states.

-If you have any questions about this program or would like to learn more, please contact Lindsay Weinberg, Director of Program Development, at 773.321.0308 or email@example.com.
+If you have any questions about this program or would like to learn more, please contact Teresa Bernu, LCSW, Domestic Program Supervisor, at 773.321.0310 or firstname.lastname@example.org.

 Waiting Child Services Program Statistics

 As of January 13, 2020, 19 children have been adopted by 13 families through the WCS Program.
 Children have been an average of 8.84 years old at placement.
 Additionally, 8 children have been placed through the WCS Program but their adoptions have not yet been finalized. *Currently there are 14 active families in the program and two of them have been matched with a total of three children.

 Children adopted through this program were placed from the following states: